 Internship hours: All interns will be required to complete a minimum of 1,020 hours.
 The 1,020 hours will be completed across six months with additional hours as needed to meet competency requirements.
 Any special activities directly connected to the field of music therapy and completed during internship may apply toward internship hours, such as attending a conference or shadowing local music therapists.

 Time off: Because the internship is calculated by hours, all missed time must be made up.
 Activities deemed to be music therapy-related by the Clinical Training Director count as internship hours.
 Completion of 1,020 hours across six months allows for approximately five days for vacation and/or sick leave.

 Schedule: Internship hours will primarily be from 8:30 a.m. to 5 p.m., Monday through Friday.
 Internship duties may rarely require some evening and weekend hours.
 Interns will be required to track their own hours.

 Each intern is required to complete the following:

 - Observe, co-lead and lead sessions as appropriate.

 - Attend assigned meetings and presentations.

 - Maintain all documentation as required.

-- Participate in weekly supervision meetings.
+- Participate in weekly supervision meetings and competencies evaluation.